Historian: Simon Schama

 Perspective: Conservative-liberal

 Simon Schama is one of a rare breed: a celebrity-historian.
-Known to the public for historical television documentaries, he is also a prominent writer, both for academia and the popular market.
+Known to the public for his historical television documentaries, Schama is also a prominent academic and historical writer.

-The French aristocracy are also given friendlier treatment, Schama describing them as a “fluid and heterogenous” class who had embraced capitalism.
+The French aristocracy too are given friendlier treatment.
+Schama describes them as a “fluid and heterogenous” class who had embraced capitalism.
 French elites were changing with the times.
 They had embraced progress and modernisation, and social mobility was increasing; they were not clinging stubbornly to feudalism as so often depicted.

 Schama’s tone is undoubtedly conservative and reactionary, reminiscent of Edmund Burke or Alexis de Tocqueville.
 His Marxist critics have pointed to elements of hypocrisy in Schama’s arguments.
 He denies the importance of social structure and class as causes of revolution, yet spends some time discussing each.
 He also decries violence yet celebrates when the Hebertists are beheaded or when Corday assassinates Marat, a figure Schama loathes.